-Part 1, Chapter 7.1.1.1.5.
+Part 1.
+Chapter 7.1.1.I.5.

-I.5.
+Recommendation / Chapter 110 Indication on the adoption of the recommendation Chapter of the Report I.5.
 Measures that have the automatic effect of requiring payment or the taking on of charges by the Company in the event of change of control or change in the composition of the management body, thus hindering the free transferability of shares and free assessment of the performance of the members of the management body by shareholders, shall not be adopted.

-Adopted

-Part 1, Chapter 7.1.1.1.4.
+Adopted Part 1, Chapter 7.1.1.I.4.
 II.
-Supervision, Management and Oversight
+Supervision, Management and Oversight II.

-II.
 1. Supervision and Management II.1.1.
 Within the legal limits established, and unless the due to the reduced size of the Company, the Board of Directors shall delegate the day-to-day management of the Company.
-The delegated competences shall be identified in the Company's annual Corporate Governance Report

-Adopted

-Part 1, Chapter 7.1.2.II.21.
+The delegated competences shall be identified in the Company's annual Corporate Governance Report.
+Adopted Part 1, Chapter 7.1.2.II.21.
+II.1.2.
+The Board of Directors shall ensure that the Company acts in accordance with its aims and not delegate its competence, more specifically with regard to: i) the definition of the Company's strategy and general policies; ii) the definition of the Group's corporate structure; iii) decisions that should be considered as strategic due to their value, risk or special characteristics.
+Adopted Part 1, Chapter 7.1.2.II.21.